Computational-Turbulence-Group/SURD/README.md

 ## Getting started

 After cloning the repository, you can set up the environment needed to run the scripts successfully by following the instructions below.
-Depending on whether you are using `pip` or `conda`, choose the appropriate method to install the required packages.

-You can create an environment with all the required packages by running:
+You can create an environment using `conda` with all the required packages by running:
 ```sh
 conda env create -f environment.yml
 ```